qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 The Symbol Library is the place where users can create generic symbols to be used in several QGIS projects.
 It allows users to export and import symbols, groups symbols and add, edit and remove symbols.
-You can open it with the :menulabel:`Settings > Style Library` or from the **Style** tab in the vector layer's :menulabel:`Properties`.
+You can open it with the :menuselection:`Settings --> Style Library` or from the **Style** tab in the vector layer's :menuselection:`Properties`.

 Share and import symbols
 -------------------------